The K\"unneth theorem for the Fukaya algebra of a product of Lagrangians: The moduli spaces

 for constants $C,c$, depending on $k,l$.
 As explained in \cite[page 778]{FOOO}, this condition is well defined since it is invariant under coordinate transformations of the Kuranishi structure.
 The map $\varphi$ is induced by the forgetful map $\forg_i$, thus it is locally either a submersion, when no components of the curve are contracted or, when one component is contracted, in the $T$ coordinate, it is given as $T=T_1+T_2$.
 Therefore $S_{p}=S_q \circ \varphi$ satisfies the same decay condition hence smooth.
 Moreover the multisection was already transversal and $ev_{z_0}|_{S^{-1}_{q}(0)}$ was already submersive when restricted to the stratum, thus the decay condition in the direction normal to the stratum does not affect transversality.
 Therefore $S_p=S_q \circ \varphi$ is transversal and $ev_{z_0}|_{S^{-1}_{p}(0)}$ is submersive.
+Also note that, since $\varphi$ is smooth when restricted to each boundary strata, the map $\varphi\vert_{S^{-1}_{p}(0)}$ is, in particular, smooth on the top dimensional strata.

 Next we construct continuous families of multisections on $\mM_1(\beta_1\times \beta_2)$ and $\mM_1(\beta_1)\times \mM_1(\beta_2)$ compatible with $\Pi_1 \times \Pi_2$, following the same inductive scheme.
 Recall from the proof of Proposition \ref{compkuranishi}, each Kuranishi neighborhood in $\mM_1(\beta_1)\times \mM_1(\beta_2)$ is the product of some Kuranishi neighborhoods on $\mM_1(\beta_1)$ and $\mM_1(\beta_2)$.
 From the above discussion, for $l=1,2$, we can take transversal multisections $S_{q_l}$ parametrized by $W_{q_l}$, such that $ev_0^l$ is a submersion when restricted to each stratum.
 Then define multisections $S_q=S_{q_1}\times S_{q_2}$ parametrized by $W_q=W_{q_1}\times W_{q_2}$ on $\mM_1(\beta_1)\times \mM_1(\beta_2)$.
 Additionally we impose the same decay conditions on directions transversal to each stratum.
 Then on $\mM_1(\beta_1\times \beta_2)$ we take $W_p=W_q$ and $S_p=S_q \circ \varphi_\Pi$.
 During the proof of Proposition \ref{compkuranishi} we saw that the map $\varphi_\Pi$ is locally modeled on the forgetful map $\mM_{l,1}\lto\mM_{l_1,1}\times\mM_{l_2,1}$, therefore it has the same local description as the map $\varphi$ discussed above.
 So we conclude that $S_p$ is smooth and transversal.
 Moreover, since $Ev_0= ev_0^1\times ev_0^2 \circ \varphi_\Pi$ and $\varphi_\Pi$ is a submersion when restricted to each stratum, we conclude that $Ev_0|_{S_p^{-1}(0)}$ is a submersion.